joekreu/basic_pcp/README.md

 parsers.
 4. Better understand the meaning of _precedence correct_ parsing.

+### 1.3 Limitations

-Exploring the full potential of precedence climbing parsing based on binding powers and token insertion is not the goal of this project. \
+Exploring the full potential of precedence climbing parsing based on binding powers and token insertion is not the goal of this project.
+_Pratt parsing_ (although related), _context-free grammars_,
-Context-free grammars, Backus normal form and the like are not considered.

-The software does not contain _evaluators_ for the parsed expressions.
+_Backus normal forms_ and the like are not considered.
+The software does not contain _evaluators_ for the parse trees.

 ## 2. Prerequisites

-The Python interpreter (version 3.8 or higher) with the standard library is enough for the actual parsers.
+The Python interpreter (version 3.8 or higher) with the standard library is enough for the parsers.
 The `bash` shell is required for a test script.

 ## 3. Overview on the parsers